ninabarzh/ipa/content/en/docs/workshops/secure-shelter/funding-template.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 25
-description: "A ready-to-adapt funding template for organising a Secure the Shelter Build-a-thon—a practical, staff-focused day to deploy your own private tech safety lab using Pirogue and Wazuh.
+description: "A ready-to-adapt funding template for organising a Secure the Shelter Build-a-thon, a practical, staff-focused day to deploy your own private tech safety lab using Pirogue and Wazuh.
 It’s pitched for local authorities, foundations, or digital rights grant schemes, with plain-language explanations and a focus on empowerment and survivor safety."
 ---

 ### 1. Project Title